Who can apply?

-IIC teams typically include Project Associates with various levels of professional and academic experience, an Engagement Manager, and partners from the host organization.
-During training, teams complete team building exercises that help them to build the structure of their own team.
+IIC teams typically include a Project Lead (a former Project Associate), Project Associates with various levels of professional and academic experience, an Engagement Manager, and partners from the host organization.
+During training, teams complete team building exercises that help them build the structure of their own team.

 Is the IIC a one-year only engagement?

 No. Project Associates who excel and enjoy the work throughout the first year may be invited to participate in a second year of the Fellowship either staying involved with the same project or moving to a new project.
 Additionally, after two years of the Fellowship, additional professional development opportunities within the IIC may be available.

 Where do IIC teams live in India?